Biogas: Landfill gas

 Landfill gas is produced by wet organic waste decomposing under anaerobic conditions in a similar way to biogas.
 The waste is covered and mechanically compressed by the weight of the material that is deposited above.
 This material prevents oxygen exposure thus allowing anaerobic microbes to thrive.
 Biogas builds up and is slowly released into the atmosphere if the site has not been engineered to capture the gas.
 Landfill gas released in an uncontrolled way can be hazardous since it can become explosive when it escapes from the landfill and mixes with oxygen.
 The lower explosive limit is 5% methane and the upper is 15% methane.

 The methane in biogas is 28 times more potent a greenhouse gas than carbon dioxide.
 Therefore, uncontained landfill gas, which escapes into the atmosphere may significantly contribute to the effects of global warming.
 In addition, volatile organic compounds (VOCs) in landfill gas contribute to the formation of photochemical smog.

+Faecal sludge

+Faecal sludge is a product of onsite sanitation systems.
+After collection and transport, faecal sludge can be treated as sewage in a conventional treatment plant, or independently in a faecal sludge treatment plant.
+Faecal sludge can be co-treated with organic solid waste in composting or in an anaerobic digestion system that includes biogas production.
+Resource Recovery and Reuse is a subprogram of the CGIAR Research Program on Water, Land and Ecosystems.
+It claims post-processing for energy recovery is economically feasible and would tackle sanitation, health and environmental issues.

+Wastewater treatment accounted for 3-4% of US electricity consumption in 2025 (vs 0.5% for electric vehicle charging.
+Conventional treatment processes issue ~ 21 million metric tons of greenhouse gases annually.
+About half of the ~15,000 wastewater treatment facilities in the USA use anaerobic digestion, which typically converts <40% of the sludge into biogas.
+The rest typically is sent to landfills, releasing methane and CO_{2}.